YuriyDyachuk/docker/README.md

 ## ABOUT DOCUMENTATION FOR []()

-## ВСЕ ВЫПОЛНЯЕМЫЕ КОМАНДЫ ОТ РОДИТЕЛЬСКОЙ ДИРЕКТОРИИ ТОЛЬКО ЧЕРЕЗ make
+## ALL COMMANDS EXECUTED FROM THE PARENT DIRECTORY ONLY THROUGH make
-## ЗАХОД В КОНТЕЙНЕР ЧЕРЕЗ КОММАНДУ:  make login
+## ENTERING THE CONTAINER VIA COMMAND: log in
-## ВСЕ ЧТО ДЕЛАЕМ В КОНТЕЙНЕРЕ ДЕЛАЕМ КАК ОБЫЧНЫЙ ВЫЗОВ ТЕХ ИЛИ ИНЫХ СЕРВИСОВ (php -v, nvm -v и так далее)
+## EVERYTHING WE DO IN THE CONTAINER IS DONE AS A REGULAR CALL OF THOSE SERVICES (php -v, nvm -v and so on)
-## НИЖЕ ПРЕЖДОСТАВЛЕН СПИСОК ВСЕХ КОММАНД
+## BELOW IS A LIST OF ALL COMMANDS
-## КОММАНДА make info ПРЕДОСТАВИТ ВСЕ СУЩЕСТВУЮЩИЕ КОММАНДЫ В Makefile
+## COMMAND make info PROVIDE ALL EXISTING COMMANDS IN THE MAKEFILE

 * Uninstall old versions
 * Older versions of Docker were called docker, docker.io, or docker-engine.
 If these are installed, uninstall them: